crocodic-studio/crudbooster/README.md

 6. Save
 7. Done
 ```
-After you create a new modul, then a new menu of your new modul will be appeare at left (sidebar left).
-You can view by click that new menu.
+After you've created new modul, then a new menu will be appeared at left (sidebar left).
+You can view by click it.

 ## 1).
 Index Table List Data :
 ```php